grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -querier.worker-parallelism
 [parallelism: <int> | default = 10]

-# How often to query the frontend_address DNS to resolve frontend addresses
+# How often to query the frontend_address DNS to resolve frontend addresses.
 # Also used to determine how often to poll the scheduler-ring for addresses if configured.
 # CLI flag: -querier.dns-lookup-period
 [dns_lookup_duration: <duration> | default = 3s]